dzzh/RIBs-wiki/iOS-Tutorial-3.md

 }
 ```

-## Bonus
+## Bonus implementations

 So far when the game ends, we have a fixed alert that shows either “Player 1” or “Player 2” has won.
-Let’s pass down the player names from LoggedIn to TicTacToe scope and display the actual names in the alert instead.
+We could pass down the player names from the LoggedIn scope to the TicTacToe scope and display the actual names in the alert instead.

-Our current TicTacToe will get stuck if the game is a tie.
-Let’s update the game logic as well as the necessary display and scorekeeping logic to handle the tie case.
+Our current TicTacToe game will get stuck if the game is a tie.
+We could update the game logic as well as the necessary UI and scorekeeping logic to handle a tie case.

 ## Tutorial complete